ejwessel/raspnode_config/README.md

 _NOTE: Be patient.
 The following tasks take the longest amount of time: Update & Upgrade apt packages, Configure Command, and the Make Command, with the Make Command taking the longest.
 It took ~ 1.5 hours for me_

+When the setup.py script finishes, reboot the pi.
+`sudo reboot`

 ### Advanced
 For those who are comfortable with the terminal, there are some additional parameters that are available
 ```